 Bolsheviks vs Mensheviks

 Bolsheviks and Mensheviks are two Russian factions that show differences between them in terms of their principles and constitution.
 Bolsheviks are a faction of the Marxist Russian Social Democratic Labor Party or RSDLP.
 On the other hand, Mensheviks are the faction of the Russian Revolutionary Movement that emerged in 1904.
 This is the main difference between the two Russian factions.
 It is interesting to note that Bolsheviks split apart from Menshevik faction in 1903 at the Second Party Congress.
 On the other hand, the Mensheviks faction arose due to the dispute between Vladimir Lenin and Julius Martov.
 The dispute arose only during the Second Congress of the Russian Social Democratic Labor Party.

 Bolsheviks were a faction of the Marxist Russian Social Democratic Labor Party.
 In fact, the followers or supporters of Lenin came to be called as Bolsheviks.
 October Revolution phase of the Russian Revolution of 1917 saw the Bolsheviks coming to power.
 In fact, it can be said that the Bolsheviks founded the Russian Soviet Federative Socialist Republic.

 On the other hand, because of the dispute between Martov and Lenin, the supporters of Martov came to be called as Mensheviks, and they were actually looked upon as the minority.

 As history would have it, neither faction could hold absolute majority during the Congress.
-As part of the Russian history, the split proved to be along one.
-Both the factions took part in several discussions regarding the revolution of 1905, class alliances, bourgeois democracy and the like.
+As part of the Russian history, the split proved to be a long one.
+Both the factions took part in several discussions regarding the revolution of 1905, class alliances, bourgeois democracy, and the like.

 One of the common areas of agreement between both the factions is that they both firmly believed in bourgeois democracy.
 They both felt that bourgeois democratic revolution was necessary.
 It is generally believed that Mensheviks behaved and appeared more moderate than the Bolsheviks.
 This is of course based on general observation.